shishir-subedi/blogsite/_posts/2023-08-04-aws-sagemaker-model-endpoint-using-terraform.markdown

 **What's Next : Adding Amazon Cognito to protect API from unauthorized access**

 While we have successfully deployed the Sagemaker model endpoint using Terraform and integrated it with Amazon API Gateway, we can further enhance the security and control of our machine learning APIs by implementing user authentication and authorization.
 Amazon Cognito is a fully managed service that provides secure user sign-up, sign-in, and access control for your web and mobile applications.
 By integrating Amazon Cognito with API Gateway, we can control access to the API and ensure that only authorized users can make predictions using the machine learning model.

+You can find the cognito implementation on branch `sagemaker-with-apigateway-and-cognito` in the above repository.
 <br/>

 ---